-- What are the possible side effects of tiotropium inhalation (Spiriva)?
+- What are the possible side effects of tiotropium inhalation?

-- What is the most important information I should know about tiotropium inhalation (Spiriva)?
+- What is the most important information I should know about tiotropium inhalation?

-- What should I discuss with my healthcare provider before using tiotropium inhalation (Spiriva)?
+- What should I discuss with my healthcare provider before using tiotropium inhalation?

-- What should I avoid while using tiotropium inhalation (Spiriva)?
+- What should I avoid while using tiotropium inhalation?

-- What other drugs will affect tiotropium inhalation (Spiriva)?
+- What other drugs will affect tiotropium inhalation?

 - Where can I get more information?

-Tiotropium inhalation is used to prevent bronchospasm (narrowing of the airways in the lungs) in people with bronchitis, emphysema, or COPD (chronic obstructive pulmonary disease).
+Tiotropium inhalation is a bronchodilator that is used to prevent bronchospasm (narrowing of the airways in the lungs) in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

-Tiotropium inhalation may also be used for other purposes not listed in this medication guide.
+Tiotropium inhalation may also be used for purposes not listed in this medication guide.

-What are the possible side effects of tiotropium inhalation (Spiriva)?
+What are the possible side effects of tiotropium inhalation?

-Stop using tiotropium inhalation and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching; difficult breathing; swelling of your face, lips, tongue, or throat.

-- sores or white patches of your mouth, lips, or tongue;
+- sores or white patches on your mouth, lips, or tongue;

 - blurred vision;

 - cold symptoms such as stuffy or runny nose, sinus pain, sore throat.